liferay/liferay-docs/userGuide/en/chapters/06-personalization-and-customization.markdown

 3. Add the Language portlet to the right column by clicking *Add* &rarr; *More* in the Dockbar, expanding the *Tools* category, and clicking *Add* next to *Language*.
 4. Configure the Language portlet by clicking on the wrench icon and selecting *Configuration* and then opening the *Display Style* dropdown menu and choosing *Select Box*.

-After closing the Configuration dialog box, the customized portal homepage looks like this:
+The Language portlet is useful to have on your portal homepage if you expect users who speak different languages to access your portal.
+Users can select their language in the Language portlet to view a translation of the portal into their native language.
+After closing the Configuration dialog box of the Language portlet, the customized portal homepage looks like this:

 ![Figure 6.x: In this example, Joe Bloggs removed the Hello World portlet, added the Language portlet, and changed the display style from icons to a select box.](../../images/customized-portal-homepage.png)